Angelin/DataTransformer/README.md

 ### Installing
 1. Clone the Project
-2. build the project using maven
+2. Build the project using maven
- Go to Terminall> mvn install to
+ Go to Terminall> mvn install
 3. Data requirements
 You need to have below files in the resources folder of the maven project.
 The project has the below file as a sample where ColumnsForExtraction.txt	- Config file with columns to beextract and has new names in the second column